How Tall Do You Have To Be To Dunk? + How Short People Dunk!

 The other determinant of whether you will be able to dunk or not is obviously your vertical jumping ability.

 There are many ways to measure your vertical jump accurately.
 Some are cheap and convenient, some are high tech and expensive.

-Be sure to read our guide on this subject to determine the best way to measure your vertical jump height.
+Be sure to read our guide on this subject to determine the best way to test your vertical jump height.

 If you tested your standing reach and realized that you have "short arms" then vertical jump testing will help you determine exactly how high you will need to jump to dunk.

-There are plenty of proven and effective jump training programs out there that can add anywhere from 10-30 inches to your current vertical jump.
-We also have some dunk tips on our site that you might find helpful.
+There are plenty of proven and effective vertical jump programs out there that can add anywhere from 10-30 inches to your current vertical jump.
+We also have some dunk training tips on our site that you might find helpful.